 What about categories slugs?

 For category slug, it’s easy to use the category name as a slug.
 WordPress will add the symbol “-” between words to make them SEO friendly.
-Search engines divide the search terms in words, then, search for all the words in the search databases to find them all, or the majority of them as appropriate.
+Search engines divide the search terms into words, then, search for all the words in the search databases to find them all, or the majority of them as appropriate.

-That’s of course, without forgetting that Google has hundreds of ranking factors that it useful and that will be more complicated to explain.
+That’s of course, without forgetting that Google has hundreds of ranking factors that it uses, and that will be more complicated to explain.

 Do you have any other ideas about WordPress slugs?
 And what’s your personal point of view about making slugs SEO friendly?